-We determine if an arrangement is a lease at inception.
-Operating lease right-of-use ("ROU") assets represent our right to use an underlying asset during the lease term, and operating lease liabilities represent our obligation to make lease payments arising from the lease.
-Operating leases are included in ROU assets, current operating lease liabilities, and long-term operating lease liabilities on our Balance Sheets.
-We do not have any finance leases.
-We account for lease and non-lease components as a single lease component for all its leases.
+The Company determines if an arrangement is a lease at inception.
+Operating lease right-of-use ("ROU") assets represent the Company's right to use an underlying asset during the lease term, and operating lease liabilities represent the Company's obligation to make lease payments arising from the lease.
+Operating leases are included in ROU assets, current operating lease liabilities, and long-term operating lease liabilities on the Company's Balance Sheets.
+The Company does not have any finance leases.
+The Company accounts for lease and non-lease components as a single lease component for all its leases.